mit-cml/appinventor-sources/README.md

 ### Checkout dependencies

-App Inventor uses the [Closure library](https://github.com/google/closure-library) and the [Picrin](https://picrin.readthedocs.io/en/latest/) Scheme implementation.
-It is unlikely that most contributors will need to make changes to these dependencies, but they are necessary for local compilation, so you must initialize and track these libraries as submodules.
-The first time after forking or cloning the repository, you can perform the following commands:
+App Inventor uses Blockly, the web-based visual programming editor from Google, as a core part of its editor.
+Blockly core is made available to App Inventor as a git submodule.
+The first time after forking or cloning the repository, you will need to perform the following commands:

     $ git submodule update --init

+For developers who will be working on Blockly within the context of App Inventor, the preferred checkout procedure is to perform a `git submodule init`, edit the `.git/config` file to use the read/write SSH URL for [MIT CML's Blockly fork](https://github.com/mit-cml/blockly) instead of the public read-only HTTPS URL assumed by default (to support pushing changes).
+After changing `.git/config`, a `git submodule update` will pull the repository.

-If you need to switch back to a branch that does not contain the dependencies in the tree, you will need to run the command:
+If you need to switch back to a branch that does contains the Blockly and Closure Library sources in the tree, you will need to run the command:

     $ git submodule deinit --all

 to clear out the submodules ___before switching branches___.
 When switching back, you will need to repeat the initialization and update procedure above.

-[Blockly](https://github.com/google/blockly) is also a dependency, currently being used as a slightly modified version 10 that can be found at [mit-cml/blockly](https://github.com/mit-cml/blockly/tree/rc/10.5.0).

 ### Troubleshooting common installation issues